infolnms/NlinTCAsymAnisoModel/README.md

 ## Constitutive model usage manual

-To use the constitutive model provided in `explicitU-D.dll`, define user material in Abaqus input file using the following command:
+To use the constitutive model, user material in Abaqus input file must be defined using the following command:
 ```
 *Material, name=[arbitrary_name]
 *Density